 It is the SRA that will do it.
 It will save your client.

 The following are a must:

-Lewison’s ‘The Interpretation of Contracts’ is a brilliant work.
-It will tell you how to take a term of a contract and turn it around in your favour; or wrap it around your opponent’s eye and confound him no end!
+Lewison’s ‘The Interpretation of Contracts’ is a brilliant book.
+It will tell you how to take a term of a contract and turn it around in your favour; or wrap it around your opponent’s eye and confound him to no end!

 It is easy to read, easy to understand — importantly, easy to apply.

 It will tell you what remedies to apply for and what not.

 And if you can get it, buy David Wright’s ‘Remedies (The Federation Press)’.

 It tells you what remedies you can apply for, what is the law in that area (whether a breach of fiduciary duties, contract, torts etc.), and what you need to show before you get your remedy.

 None of that highfalutin stuff in Chitty’s.

 Carter’s ‘Breach of Contract’ is another indispensable reference.